alexgkendall/alexgkendall.github.io/_pages/home.md

     <figcaption>Unveiling our first autonomous vehicle we built in our garage in Cambridge, UK. <a href="https://youtu.be/eRwTbRtnT1I?si=pLGJhA8QcdH3bUH1">An early result, learning to drive with reinforcement learning.</a></figcaption>
 </figure>

 Today Wayve is the leading developer of Embodied AI technology for automated driving.
-We've raised $1.3b from top investors like SoftBank, Microsoft, NVIDIA, and Eclipse Ventures and are a team of over 300 people across London, Vancouver and Silicon Valley.
-We’ve been operating our fleet on public roads since 2018, including AV trials with major grocery delivery fleets like Asda and Ocado Group.
+We've raised $1.3b from top investors like SoftBank, Microsoft, NVIDIA, Uber and Eclipse Ventures and are a global team across London, Vancouver and Silicon Valley.
+We’ve been operating our fleet on public roads since 2018 and are now working with the most innovative automakers and fleet owners to accelerate the path from assisted to automated driving.
 Wayve’s innovative AI technology enables greater generalisation to the long-tail of edge cases, improved safety, while eliminating the need for high-definition maps and complex sensors, marking a significant leap in the scalability of autonomous mobility.

 <figure class="half">
     <iframe src="https://www.youtube.com/embed/L_O6mQIQ3Eg?si=FkJdUl3t_oh9skgg" frameborder="0" allowfullscreen></iframe>